dragoon-rs/komodo/paper.md

 **Komodo** is fully written in _Rust_.

 One can install _Cargo_ [^3], e.g. with _rustup_ [^4], and the exact version
-is taken care of by `rust-toolchain.toml`
+is taken care of by `rust-toolchain.toml`.

 [^3]: _Cargo_: [https://doc.rust-lang.org/cargo/](https://doc.rust-lang.org/cargo/)
 [^4]: `rustup`: [https://rustup.rs/](https://rustup.rs/)